 Column Description Sample Contains sample names.
 Each 10x channel should have a unique sample name.
-Reference 1 1 Provides the reference genome used by Space Ranger for each 10x channel.
+Reference 1 Describes the reference and the Corne Bourse for each 100 channel Provides the reference genome used by Space Ranger for each 10x channel.
 The elements in the reference column can be either Google bucket URLs to reference tarballs or keywords such as GRCh38-2020-A .
 A full list of available keywords is included in each of the following data type sections (e.g. sc/snRNA-seq) below.
 Flowcell Indicates the Google bucket URLs of uploaded BCL folders.
 If starts with FASTQ files, this should be Google bucket URLs of uploaded FASTQ folders.
 The FASTQ folders should contain one subfolder for each sample in the flowcell with the sample name as the subfolder name.
 Each subfolder contains FASTQ files for that sample.
-Lane Tells which lanes the sample was pooled into.
+Lane Talle which lengs the comple was peoled into Tells which lanes the sample was pooled into.
 Can be either single lane (e.g. 8) or a range (e.g. 7-8) or all (e.g. ).
+Can be either single rane (e.g. 8) of a range (e.g. 7-8) of an (e.g. 1).
 Index Sample index (e.g. SI-GA-A12).
 Image Google bucket url for a brightfield tissue H&E image in .jpg or .tiff format.
 This column is mutually exclusive with DarkImage and ColorizedImage columns.
 DarkImage Google bucket urls for Multi-channel, dark-background fluorescence image as either a single, multi-layer .tiff file, multiple .tiff or .jpg files, or a pre-combined color .tiff or .jpg file.
 If multiple files are provided, please separate them by ';'.
-This column is mutually exclusive with Image and ColorizedImage columns.
-ColorizedIma gGoogle bucket url for a color composite of one or more fluorescence image channels saved as a single-page, single-file color .tiff or .jpg.
+This column is Calada II. mutually exclusive with Image and ColorizedImage columns.
+Colorizedima gGoogle bucket url for a color composite of one or more fluorescence image channels saved as a single-page, single-file color .tiff or .jpg.
 This column is mutually exclusive with Image and DarkImage columns.
 Slide Visium slide serial number.
-If both Slide and Area are empty, the -unknown-slide option would be set.
+If both Slide and Area are empty, the -unknown-slide Silde option would be set.
 Area Visium capture area identifier.
 Options for Visium are A1, B1, C1, D1.
 If both Slide and Area are empty, the -unknown-slide option would be set.
 SlideFile Slide layout file indicating capture spot and fiducial spot positions.
 Only required if internet access is not available.
-ReorientImag eUse with automatic image alignment to specify that images may not be in canonical orientation with the hourglass in the top left corner of the image.
+ReorientImag esuse with automatic image alignment to specify that images may not be in canonical orientation with the hourglass in the top left corner of the image.
 The automatic fiducial alignment will attempt to align any rotation or mirroring of the image.
-LoupeAlignn neAtlignment file produced by the manual Loupe alignment step.
+LoupeAlignn neAdignment file produced by the manual Loupe alignment step.
 Image column must be supplied in this case.
 TargetPanel Google bucket url for a target panel CSV for targeted gene expression analysis.